 The department provides leadership and support to sport and recreation organisations to integrate gender diversity and inclusion values into all areas of their business.
 A key part of getting it right is by reviewing best practice and listening to industry leaders.
 The Gender Diversity Advisory Group has provided advice and guidance on the strategies and initiatives being implemented to improve and sustain gender diversity in the sport and recreation industry.
 The group also shares knowledge and experiences; and identifies and discusses contemporary gender diversity issues affecting the industry.
 The members volunteer their time and are committed to this very important sport and recreation topic.
-The members of the group are:

 Do not submit enquiries with this form.